wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

 It does work!

-The function declaration works, but the function expression does not work if you call it before you define it.
-Why?
+Why does a function declaration work if you call it before you define it, but a function expression does not, especially when we created the exact same function in both cases?

-Even though those are the exact same functions we have created, because you define a regular function with a function keyword and the other one with a variable, functions that are declared with the fucntion keyword are called hoisted.
+Functions that are delcared with the **function** keyword are called **hoisted**.

-That means that javascript takes all functions and hoists them up, up, up and says you're a function, you belong at the top of the file so that anywhere that you call the function it will be available to you.
+Javascript will take all functions with the function keyword and and hoist them up, up, up and says "you're a function, you belong at the top of the file".
+That means anywhere you cal the function, it will be available to you.

 Javascript does **not** hoist variable functions.

 Why is that useful?

 Very rarely, Wes has never used that in his entire career except tiny use cases.

-Hoisting is more of an interview question that you may be asked.
+**Hoisting** is more of an interview question that you may be asked.

-Essentially it means that javascript will take functions and bring them up before the yare called.
-You can technically run a function before it is defined with that ability.
+Essentially it means that Javascript will take functions and bring them up to the top of the code before they are called.
+This gives us the ability to run a function before it is defined.

-In `ways-to-make-a-function.js`, clear out the second doctorize2 function and just leave the function expression.
+Remove the `doctorize2` function from the Javascript file which should leave just the function expression.

-**Arrow Functions**
+### Arrow Functions

-The next way to make a function is using an arrow function.
+The next way to make a function is using an **arrow function**.

 Arrow functions themselves have a few different ways of being declared.
-We will go over those now.

-Arrow functions are an addition to javascript which was addedi n the last couple of years.
+They are a newer addition to Javascript, and were added in the last couple of years.

-They offer a couple of things.
+They have a few benefits:

-First, they have a concise syntax and are shorter.
-Often with tings like callbacks, its simpler to use an arrow function to write a one liner function.
+- concise syntax and tend to be shorter. allow for writing one line functions

-Another benefit is that they do not have their own scope in reference to the `this` word (we will go over `this` in more depth in the future).
+- do not have their own scope in reference to the `this` keyword _(we will cover the `this` keyword in future video)_

-Arrow functions are anonymous functions, which means there is no way to declare an arrow function the way we do a function declaration `function doctorize(){..}`.
+Arrow functions are also **anonymous functions**, which means there is no way to declare an arrow function the way we do a function declaration `function doctorize(){..}`.
 You always have to stick it into a variable.

-To illustrate this, we will begin by writing a regular function.
+To illustrate this, we will begin by writing a regular function. 👇

 ```js
 function inchToCM(inches){